-Sotheby’s needed a CMS solution that could better keep pace with the company’s digital innovation—one that didn’t restrict content type options and was easy to maintain without significant development support.
+Sotheby’s struggled with its legacy AEM platform, which made creating new digital experiences cumbersome and expensive.
+They needed a CMS solution that could better keep pace with the company’s digital innovation—one that didn’t restrict content type options and was easy to maintain without significant development support.

 We originally partnered with Brightspot to implement an enterprise CMS that delivered high-quality user experience, which was a success.
 Now, years later, Brightspot is still ensuring our digital properties embody vivid images, powerful search and compelling stories, and that our editorial content integrates with our auction engine to provide a seamless experience for our users.

 The key pivot for Sotheby's was to move from publishing its much-admired—and costly—print catalog to a new, digital version.
 Once very text-heavy and only meant for a few interested parties in any given lot, the new digital format supports an array of different media-rich formats and content types, including embedded video, to breath new life into over 600 annual exhibitions.

 Brightspot’s CMS, with its plethora of third-party integration capabilities, allows for seamless integration with Sotheby’s auction engine.
 This means users can glide between editorial pages and auction (or "lot") pages with no change to the look and feel or functionality.
 For the buyer, it’s one cohesive experience.